Introduction to SMS Customer Service

 There are a lot of channels for customer support.
 Email, phone and third-party messaging services, among others.
 The six tips above can be applied to any of these.
 Still, not all service channels are created equal.
-Here’s why two-way communication via SMS messaging leads to a better customer experience.
+Here’s why sending text messages to your customers via SMS messaging leads to a better customer experience.

 You Can Text and Call on the Same Number